NASA-AMMOS/AFIDS-POMM/README.md

 ## Quick Start

 This guide below provides a quick way to get started with AFIDS-POMM.
-Please see the AFIDS-POMM User Guide for a more comprehensive guide.
+Please see the <a href="https://github.com/NASA-AMMOS/AFIDS-POMM/tree/main/documentation">AFIDS-POMM User Guide</a> for a more comprehensive guide.

 ### Requirements